AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-flyout-viewer-20-about/c-html5-flyout-viewer-20-customizingviewer/r-html5-flyout-viewer-20-customize-flyoutzoomview.md

 .s7flyoutviewer .s7flyoutzoomview .s7highlight
 ```

-It is possible to control background, border, transparency and similar attributes using CSS.
+It is possible to control background, border, transparency, and similar attributes using CSS.
 However, the size and position of highlight DOM element is managed by the viewer logic.
 Overriding it through CSS is not supported.

 <table id="table_F957367566C542829E2F6D296F9DAAC5">
  <thead>